ianbossman8/js-tab/README.md

 We’ve set the deadline for this exercise at **two hours**.
 We’re interested in how you would start building a production-ready feature.
 Two hours may not be long enough to finish.

-After submitting your code, you will be invited to our offices to discuss your choices, what you prioritised and the next steps you’d take.
+After submitting your code, you will be invited to our offices to review your choices, what you prioritised and the next steps you’d take.
 Your code will be **the starting point for a conversation**, and it will be helpful if you could briefly highlight reasons for  your architectural choices in a README in your repo.

 ## The rules